dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.57/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### 'Encoder Not Detected' pops up Sporadically in 3M™
+### 'Encoder Not Detected' pops up Sporadically in Solventum™

 **CACTWO-6921 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If a user was accessing 3M™ but not via the website, the ‘Core Encoder not detected’ message was popping up in various places.
+If a user was accessing Solventum™ but not via the website, the ‘Core Encoder not detected’ message was popping up in various places.
 This has been fixed.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">